Superconformal Monodromy Defects in $\mathcal{N}$=4 SYM and LS theory: Solutions of the STU model,

-A number of comments are now in order.
-Firstly, these results are subject to the constraint on the R-symmetry source given in \eqref{n4scebpstextstu} and if, in addition, one imposes $g\mu_B=-\kappa n$ then one recovers the results for the restricted STU solutions discussed in previous sections, as expected.
+A number of further comments are also now in order.
+Firstly, for the STU solutions, if in addition to the constraint on the R-symmetry source given in \eqref{n4scebpstextstu} we also impose $g\mu_B=-\kappa n$ then one recovers the results for the restricted STU solutions discussed in previous sections, as expected.
 In particular, the core values of $\alpha,\beta$ and $V$ take the attractor values given in \eqref{eyealbetv23again}.
-We plot a restricted STU solution in figure \ref{fig:rest_STU_vortex} for comparison with the previous solutions with $\varphi \neq 0$ in figures \ref{fig:N4phi_vortex_num} and \ref{fig:LS_vortex_num}.
+We plot a restricted STU solution in figure \ref{fig:rest_STU_vortex} with $n=1$ for comparison with the previous solutions with $\varphi \neq 0$ in figures \ref{fig:N4phi_vortex_num} and \ref{fig:LS_vortex_num}.

+Also, as we have just noted, the restricted STU solutions appear to exist for values of the monodromy parameters consistent with the naive bound (the red lines in figure \ref{fig:stusolnsspace}).